Confidential Global Sports Brand

 We built the brand with Gen Z, not for them.

-I led the product design from the first co-creation sessions through to launch.
+I led the experience and product design from the first co-creation sessions through to launch.
 We built a global community of young people across six cities, running diary tasks, interviews, and design sprints to surface what this generation actually wanted from a brand.

 The name ANTI-DO-TO emerged from that process, and the hyphen became the foundation of the entire visual system: a mark that signals what needs to change and points toward action.